jumidev/terrabuddy/README.md

 Terrabuddy can be used in conjunction with a terragrunt installation.
 Alternatively, terragrunt code can be ported to terrabuddy simply by renaming your .hcl files to .htlt

-# WHAT!?
+### WHAT!?
 Why?

 **Doesn't adding more layers on top of terraform just make it more complicated than it already is? 😩**

+The above remark is correct.
+Terraform by its self can present a steep learning curve, tempting devops to write quick and dirty solutions, because they have better things to do.
+However, terraform done quick and dirty turns into technical debt.

-The above remarks are correct.
-Terragrunt and terrabuddy add two layers above terraform code.
-However, this perceived increase in complexity brings many long term benefits.
-See [DRY, auditable, modular terraform code.](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/)
+While adding two layers on top of terraform brings a *perceived* increase in complexity, its goal is to ultimately bring *long term benefits.*  Seriously, see [DRY, auditable, modular terraform code.](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/)

-### Features
+### Terrabuddy Features
-- easily install and update terraform and terrabuddy
+- easily install and update terraform and terrabuddy binaries
 - easily manage terragrunt component interdependencies via bundles
 - easily inject variables into your terragrunt modules
 - built in git workflow support